-Since 2009, the Mobile Education Unit has traveled to schools and community organizations in Alameda and Contra Costa Counties to provide hands-on learning opportunities.
+Since 2009, the Mobile Education Unit travels to schools and community organizations in Alameda and Contra Costa Counties to provide hands-on learning opportunities.
 The Mobile Education Unit runs both a Mobile Visitor Center and Mobile Fish Exhibit.

 Virtual Hike: Experience the Regional Parks with a digital-based program hosted by one of our naturalists in the field.
-Program themes, of Plants or Habitats, align with NGSS.
+Program themes align with NGSS.

 Digital Classroom: We can teach your class from a variety of nature-related topics including Plants, Reptiles/Amphibians, or Lifecycles.